dlasch089/luis-app/README.md

 # user stories

-## Homepage redirect

-As a user that tries to access the homepage I want to be redirected to login or teams so that I can continue my journey

 ## View Teams

 As a Team Lead I want to view all my teams so that I can manage each one of them